CSALabsAutomation/azure-purview-labs/steps/03_registering-and-scanning-sql-db-source/documentation.md

 12. Once the scan is successfully completed, view the number of assets in the **Overview** section.

-13. The source registered in the *Contoso* collection can also be moved to anyother collection by the *Move* option provided in the details page.
+13. The source registered in the *Contoso* collection can also be moved to any other collection by the *Move* option provided in the details page.

     ![move](./assets/3-17_move.jpg "move")